Strathfield South

 What types of infrastructure projects are impacting the Strathfield South SA2?

-Infrastructure development impacting the Strathfield South SA2 spans multiple sectors including Sports & Recreation, Transport & Logistics, and Precincts & Urban Renewal, among others.
+Infrastructure development impacting the Strathfield South SA2 spans multiple sectors including Sports & Recreation, Communities, Precincts & Urban Renewal, and Residential Development, among others.

 What is the scale of infrastructure investment impacting the Strathfield South SA2?